ashutoshnayakIE/MSBA_Website/README.md

  </ul>

-The dodumentation is not complete yet.
+The documentation is not complete yet.
 I am working on it.
-Most of the documentation terms of how to change and what to change is provided in each page at the top.
-Also contains the precautions to be taken while changing the files.
+Most of the documentation in terms of how to change and what to change is provided at the top of each page.
+It contains the precautions to be taken while changing the files.

+<b> Functionality </b> On hovering the quarters, the extent of topics covered in that particular quarter is highlighted by the indictor lines below.